Seelengrab/PropCheck.jl/README.md

 pkg> add PropCheck
 ```

+PropCheck.jl currently supports Julia versions 1.6 and up.
+CI runs on nightly and is expected to pass, but no guarantee about stability on unreleased versions of Julia is given.

 Please check out the [documentation](https://seelengrab.github.io/PropCheck.jl/) to learn how you can use PropCheck.jl to fuzz your code.